Harness#

 srcpad – a

-to link to the harness sinkpad
+Padto link to the harness sinkpad

-- add_probe(element_name: str, pad_name: str, mask: PadProbeType, callback: Callable[[Pad, PadProbeInfo, Any], PadProbeReturn], user_data: Any = None) None #
+- add_probe(element_name: str, pad_name: str, mask: PadProbeType, callback: Callable[[Pad, PadProbeInfo, Any], PadProbeReturn], user_data: Any = None) None#

 A convenience function to allows you to call gst_pad_add_probe on a

-, by using normal gst_pad_add_probe syntaxMT safe.
+Padof aElementthat are residing inside theHarness, by using normal gst_pad_add_probe syntaxMT safe.

 Added in version 1.6.